ReVar: Strengthening Policy Evaluation via Reduced Variance Sampling: Conclusion AND Future Works

 \section{Conclusion AND Future Works}

 This paper has studied the question of how to take actions for minimal-variance policy evaluation of a fixed target policy.
 We developed a theoretical foundation for data collection in policy evaluation by deriving an oracle data collection policy for the class of finite, tree-structured MDPs.
 We then introduced a practical algorithm, \revpar, that approximates the oracle strategy by computing an upper confidence bound on the variance of the future cumulative reward at each state and using this bound in place of the true variances in the oracle strategy.
 We bound the finite-sample regret (excess MSE) of our algorithm relative to the oracle strategy.
 We also present an empirical study where we show that \rev decreases the MSE of policy evaluation relative to several baseline data collection strategies including on-policy sampling.
 In the future, we would like to extend our derivation of optimal data collection strategies and regret analysis of \rev to a more general class of MDPs, in particular, relaxing the tree structure and also considering infinite-horizon MDPs.
 Finally, real world problems often require function approximation to deal with large state and action spaces.
-This setting raises new theoretical and implementation challenges for \revpar.
+This setting raises new theoretical and implementation challenges for \rev where we intend to incorporate experimental design approaches \citep{pukelsheim2006optimal, mason2021nearly, mukherjee2022chernoff}.
+Another interesting direction is to incorporate structure in the reward distribution of arms \cite{9413628, 9276444}.
 Addressing these challenges is an interesting direction for future work.

 \textbf{Acknowledgements: } The authors will like to thank Kevin Jamieson from Allen School of Computer Science \& Engineering, University of Washington for pointing out several useful references.
 This work was partially supported by AFOSR/AFRL grant FA9550-18-1-0166.